Dholydai/writerz-with-an-attitude/README.md

 The first Maximus case would not sit flat on a desktop.
 After a month of struggle to solve the problem, I reluctantly concluded that:

 1. My Voron Trident 350 cannot print case top sections with enough quality.
 The X- to Y-axis geometry is not consistently 90 degrees.
-2. This problem is not Voron Designs' shortcoming, it is intrinsic to all Core-XY printers; that slop gets worse as printer size and belt length increases.
+2. This problem is not Voron Designs' shortcoming, it is intrinsic to all Core-XY printers; that slop gets worse as printer size increases.
 3. Well-built 'bed slingers' do not have this built-in fault.

 My Prusa MK3.5 has a new companion... a Prusa MK4S.
 The new printer makes parts that match-up perfectly with the MK 3.5 parts.
 Print times for a case